Upstream / Downstream

-Cell proliferation in all eukaryotic cells relies, in part, upon the ubiquitin ligase (E3) activity of the anaphase promoting complex/cyclosome (APC/C).
-The main function of the APC/C is to trigger the transition of the cell cycle from metaphase to anaphase.
-APC/C is a 1.5 MDa protein complex that associates with parts of the spindle apparatus during mitosis.
+Cell proliferation in all eukaryotic cells depends strictly upon the E3 ubiquitin ligase activity of the anaphase promoting complex/cyclosome (APC/C), whose main function is to trigger the transition of the cell cycle from metaphase to anaphase.
 APC/C performs its various functions by promoting the assembly of polyubiquitin chains on substrate proteins, which targets these proteins for degradation by the 26S proteasome (1,2).
 In humans, twelve different APC/C subunits have been identified.
 Like all E3 enzymes, APC/C utilizes ubiquitin residues that have been activated by E1 enzymes and then transferred to E2 enzymes.
-Indeed APC/C has been shown to transiently interact with UBCH5 and UBCH10 E2 enzymes, in part, via the RING-finger domain-containing subunit, APC11 (3-5).
-In addition to E2 enzymes, APC/C activity also relies upon several cofactors that associate with APC/C during specific phases of the cell cycle.
-The best studied of these are Cdc20 and Cdh1, which contain a carboxy-terminal WD40 domain and participate in the recognition of APC/C substrates by interacting with specific recognition elements in these substrates (6), called D-boxes (7) and KEN-boxes (8).
+Indeed, APC/C has been shown to interact with UBE2S and UBE2C E2 enzymes, in part, via the RING-finger domain-containing subunit, APC11 (3-5).
+APC/C activity is also strictly dependent upon its association with multiple cofactors.
+For example, the related proteins, cell division control protein 20 homolog (CDC20) and Cdh1/FZR1, participate in the recognition of APC/C substrates by interacting with specific recognition elements in these substrates (6), called D-boxes (7) and KEN-boxes (8).

 Anaphase-promoting complex subunit 11 (APC11) harbors a RING-H2 motif, which is characterized by a series of non-tandem His and Cys residues responsible for the coordination of zinc cations.
 At the primary amino acid level, APC11 displays sequence similarity to RING-box proteins RBX1 and RBX2, which are the RING-H2 motif-containing subunits of SCF ubiquitin ligase complexes (9).
 A heterodimer complex containing APC11 and the cullin-like subunit, APC2, forms the catalytic core of the APC/C and is critical for the APC/C to catalyze ubiquitin chain elongation (4,10).